piero-ranalli/GalleryView/README.md

 Responsive GalleryView
 ===
-Based on the GalleryView of Jack Anderson.
+This code is based on the GalleryView of Jack Anderson.

-For more information about the responsive GalleryView, you can visit http://jeroenp.awardspace.com/?page=blog:responsivegalleryview .
+I only made it responsive.

-Original README
+For more information about the *responsive* GalleryView, you can visit http://jeroenp.awardspace.com/?page=blog:responsivegalleryview#content .

-===
+## Readme of GalleryView

 GalleryView - jQuery Photo Gallery Plugin
 Author: Jack Anderson